Mobile menu

 These answers are written for clarity, not legal opinion.
 Use them to identify what your firm needs to verify internally.

 Florida Bar Opinion 24-1 addresses broader ethical duties when lawyers use generative AI, including confidentiality, competence, accuracy, billing, advertising, technology competence, and oversight.
+It remains relevant even though the former local disclosure order was vacated.
 View Florida Bar Opinion 24-1.

 Potentially, but not casually.
 The firm should evaluate data retention, data sharing, self-learning policies, confidentiality risks, allowed use cases, verification steps, and attorney supervision before attorneys or staff use any generative AI tool with client or matter information.

-At minimum, it should include approved tools, prohibited uses, confidentiality rules, disclosure triggers, verification steps, certification procedures, attorney supervision requirements, staff training requirements, and a process for updating the policy as court guidance and technology change.
+At minimum, it should include approved tools, prohibited uses, confidentiality rules, source-verification steps, signer review, attorney supervision, staff training, billing and advertising guardrails, incident escalation, and a process for updating the policy as rules and technology change.

 Founder-led next step

 Your team does not need another AI memo.
-Your team needs an approved tool list, disclosure trigger, verification workflow, and attorney signoff process your people can follow before the next filing deadline.
+Your team needs an approved tool list, confidentiality screen, source-verification workflow, and signer signoff process people can follow before the next filing deadline.

 Book a Compliance Shield Audit.

-In 30 minutes, you will know whether your current AI use creates disclosure, verification, or policy gaps.
+In 30 minutes, you will know whether your current AI use creates citation, confidentiality, verification, or policy gaps.